-Session Recording Packages allow you the flexibility to experience the convention from anywhere.
-Each package contains three sessions recorded on-site, with the option to add the 3-hour legal regulations session.
+Session Recording Packages allow you the flexibility to watch recorded convention sessions on your own time after the convention is over.
+Each package contains three sessions recorded on site, with the option to add the 3-hour legal regulations session.

-These sessions will be available for on-demand viewing in the NASP Online Learning Center beginning April 2019, so you can earn documented CPD whenever and wherever you like.
-If you preorder the sessions, you will be notified via e-mail when they become available in your account.
+These sessions can be preordered when registering or on site in the registration area.
+Sessions will be available for on-demand viewing in the NASP Online Learning Center beginning in May 2020.
+Watch at your convenience to earn documented CPD from home.
+These sessions also can be purchased in the Online Learning Center beginning in May 2020.
+If you preordered recorded sessions, you will be notified when they are available in your Online Learning Center account.

-You can earn documented continuing professional development credits on site in NASP Convention Workshops, 3 or 6 hours each, and Documented Sessions, 1.25 hours each, and by purchasing Session Recording Packages, up to 10.25 hours each.
-All sessions are NASP-approved, and NASP is approved by the American Psychological Association to sponsor continuing education for psychologists.
+You can earn documented continuing professional development credits on site in NASP Convention Workshops (3 or 6 hours each) and Documented Sessions (1.25 hours each), and by purchasing Session Recording Packages (up to 10.25 hours each) for viewing at a later date.
+All sessions are NASP-approved, and NASP is also approved by the American Psychological Association to sponsor continuing education for psychologists.
 NASP maintains responsibility for this program and its content.

-As a convention attendee, you can take advantage of specially negotiated rates at either of the official convention hotels.
-You can also get discounts on rental cars.
-Find out more in the hotel and travel section.
+As a convention attendee, you can take advantage of specially negotiated rates at one of five official NASP convention hotels in Baltimore.
+You also can get discounts or deals at local eateries, shops, and attractions through the Baltimore CVB’s Show Your Badge Program.
+Find details in the hotel and travel section.

 Yes.
 Using NASP’s Roommate Locator Assistance Service lets you find a roommate for the convention and significantly reduce your hotel costs.

-The deadline to submit a proposal for the 2019 convention has passed.
-The next annual convention will be held February 18–21, 2020, in Baltimore, MD.
-The Call for Presentations information for the 2020 convention will be available on site in Atlanta, GA, and on the NASP website, thereafter.
+The deadline to submit a proposal for the 2020 convention has passed.
+The next annual convention will be held February 23–26, 2021, in Salt Lake City, UT.
+The Call for Presentation Proposals information for the 2021 convention will be available on site in Baltimore, MD, and on the NASP website thereafter.

 Setup of booths in the Exhibit Hall is a massive effort which takes two and a half days to complete.
-Then exhibitors need time to stock the booths.
+The exhibitors also need time to stock the booths.

-The general session with a keynote speaker is a significant convention event for the organization.
+The general session with the keynote speaker is a significant convention event for the organization.
 Nothing else is scheduled at that time, to allow attendees to enjoy the session.

 For the past few years, many employers/recruiters have had Exhibit Hall booths to promote their organizations and solicit candidates.
 On-site interviews have been handled in a variety of ways but not organized through NASP.
 Some have interviewed within the confines of the booth.
-Others have found appropriate spots in the hall, or public areas in the hotel to meet candidates.
+Others have found appropriate spots in the hall, or public areas in the hotels or convention center to meet candidates.